 - The Board is currently comprised of a majority of non-executive directors (NED's) the majority of whom are classified as independent. - Following the Company's successful fund raising in early 2017 the Board commenced a search for an additional non-executive director to supplement the skills of the existing Board.
-With Arafura's focus now on flow sheet optimization, feasibility studies, engineering and project finance (debt and equity) the Board will look to the appointment of a candidate with skills and experience in project development and direct knowledge of the minerals processing. - Through appropriate Board renewal over future years, consistent with the Company's strategic direction, the Board will maintain and develop skills and experience of directors in finance, contracts & negotiation, technology and innovation, engineering and construction, audit and accounting, risk management, business strategy, marketing, business development and project management.
+With Arafura's focus now on flow sheet optimization, feasibility studies, engineering and project finance (debt and equity) the Board will look to the appointment of a candidate with skills and experience in project development and direct knowledge of the minerals processing.

+Through appropriate Board renewal over future years, consistent with the Company's strategic direction, the Board will maintain and develop skills and experience of directors in finance, contracts & negotiation, technology and innovation, engineering and construction, audit and accounting, risk management, business strategy, marketing, business development and project management.

-The current skills and experience mix of the five current directors is summarised in the following table (full director biographies are shown on pages 18-23).
+The current skills and experience mix of the six current directors is summarised in the following table (full director biographies are shown on pages 18-23).

-Skills and Experience Description Directors Business Strategy Directors that have reasonable experience in executive strategy positions, including previous managing director, chief executive and/or strategic manager roles.
-5 Corporate Governance Directors that are current or former board members of other publicly listed companies, with emphasis on individuals that currently or formerly chair an audit or remuneration subcommittee.
+Skills and Description Directors Experience Business Directors that have reasonable experience in executive strategy 6 Strategy positions, including previous managing director, chief executive and/or strategic manager roles.
+Corporate Directors that are current or former board members of other 6 Governance publicly listed companies, with emphasis on individuals that currently or formerly chair an audit or remuneration subcommittee.
 Private Company, not-for-profit and government sector boards are also considered.
-5 International Experience Directors that have worked on projects in regions and countries where Arafura is currently looking to find investment or operate or have a reasonable understanding of same.
-4 Technology & Innovation Professional qualifications/experience in the research development and implementation of minerals processing technologies, Chemical Engineering, Geology, Mining & Rare Earths industry 2

-Project Engineering Construction & execution Practical experience with engineering design and project execution in an executive or senior manager capacity.
-2 Project Management Individuals that carry relevant experience in project manager or executive director roles across large scale projects 4
+International Directors that have worked on projects in regions and countries 4 Experience where Arafura is currently looking to find investment or operate or have a reasonable understanding of same.
+Technology & Professional qualifications/experience in the research 4 Innovation development and implementation of minerals processing technologies, Chemical Engineering, Geology, Mining & Rare Earths industry Project Practical experience with engineering design and project 4 Engineering execution in an executive or senior manager capacity.
+Construction & execution Project Individuals that carry relevant experience in project manager or 4 Management executive director roles across large scale projects